 - Meanwhile, make the vinaigrette by mixing lemon juice, olive oil, sumac, salt and pepper in a jar.

 - Place the veggies on a large platter and drizzle with homemade sumac and olive oil dressing.

-Grilled vegetables are best served right off the grill, while they’re still hot.
-You can top them with the sumac dressing I mentioned here, classic tahini sauce, tzatziki or even with a side of hummus.
+Grilled vegetables are best served right off the grill, while they're still hot.
+You can top them with the sumac dressing I mentioned here, classic tahini sauce, toum (Lebanese garlic sauce), balsamic glaze, whipped feta, tzatziki or even with a side of hummus.

-These Mediterranean grilled vegetables make the perfect side dish for many Mediterranean dishes.
+These Mediterranean grilled vegetables make the perfect side dish for many main dishes.
 Here are a few ideas: